Apple Cider Donut Cake

 What are Apple Cider Donuts?

-Apple cider donuts are, like the name implies, donuts made with apple cider.
+Apple cider donuts are, as the name implies, donuts made with apple cider.
 Sometimes they’re made with chunks of apples, but traditionally, all the apple flavor comes from just apple cider.

 Apple cider does more than just impart delicious apple flavor, though!
 Apple cider donuts are extra soft and tender, too.
 Why is this?
 It’s time for my favorite subject… kitchen chemistry!